What are global firms with presence in Israel doing after Hamas attack

 Delta Air Lines:

-The airline said it continues to monitor events in the region and has made the decision to cancel Delta-operated Tel Aviv flights through Oct.
-31.
+The airline has decided to cancel Delta-operated Tel Aviv flights through Oct.
+31 as it monitors events in the region.

 El Al: